taylorkline/CS314-TestCases/README.md

 Assignment 3 - The Name Surfer</br>
 "For this assignment you may not share your tests, but you can share your results when using different data files such as names2.txt." - Mike

-For comparing result, I would recommend a  tool to compare text, such as <a href="https://www.diffchecker.com/">Diff Checker>
+For comparing result, I would recommend a  tool to compare text, such as <a href="https://www.diffchecker.com/">Diff Checker</a>

 Assignment 2 - Math Matrix</br>
 "I encourage you to share you tests with others..." - Mike